Eric is a writer with an interest in vintage toys and nostalgia, particularly from the '70s and '80s.

 Vintage Lego Minifigures

-Lego minifigures come in hundreds of shapes and sizes these days, but the vintage minifigs from the classic sets are still cool and memorable.
-With links to big-name franchises like Batman, Indiana Jones and Lord of the Rings, Lego now has had permission to create some of the niftiest minifigs in its history.
+Lego Minifigures come in hundreds of shapes and sizes these days, but the vintage minifigs from the classic sets are still cool and memorable.
+With links to big-name franchises like Star Wars, Batman, and Lord of the Rings, Lego has had permission to create some of the niftiest minifigs in its history.

 Some people forget that back in the late 1970s it all began with a few themed sets and some very generic-looking characters.

-Modern sets like Lego's Star Wars minifigures may be cooler in the eyes of kids these days, but we kids of the past remember the vintage minifigures that started it all.
+Modern sets may be cooler in the eyes of kids these days, but we kids of the past remember the vintage Minifigures that started it all.